 Camino in Oakland hosted a celebration dinner last week based on recipes included in Near & Far - I though I'd share some photos.
 Also, one of my favorite soups made the menu that night(!) and I've included the recipe here - a brothy, restorative barley soup with chicories punctuated with flecks of preserved lemon, a bit of chile confetti, and a silky dollop of creme fraiche.

-I love this curry paste - wildly aromatic and mildly spicy, with citrus and pine notes built on a garlic foundation.
+I love this curry paste recipe - wildly aromatic and mildly spicy, with citrus and pine notes built on a garlic foundation.
 It's the A.P.C.P. - All-Purpose Curry Paste from Kris Yenbamroong's Night + Market Cookbook.

 This chile relish has been a staple this summer. it brings the fast magic - adding depth, raisiny-chile flavor, color, and dimension to all sorts of simple preparations.
 I'll list off a number of my favorites here.